MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 ## September

 ### 2025-09-22
+This year, sometimes I feel like I really dislike being around and caring ungrateful people.
+In the past, I even thought of myself as ungrateful, because I didn’t need people to help me or worry about me unless I asked.
+But this year, that perspective has changed.

+It started with Tân.
+I thought he was selfish and ungrateful because when I cooked for him, he never showed any appreciation or helped me clean up after meals.
+He just sat there, eating and talking, before, during and after the meal.
+I was the one cooking, setting the table, cleaning the table, and washing the dishes afterwards.
+I don't care the reasons/intentions (he didn’t like washing dishes, it wasn’t his house, he didn’t know what to do, or I hadn’t asked him directly).
+Everything I need is performance.

+Then came Tú Nhi.
+Sometimes I feel like she has changed.
+She no longer compliments the food I cook for her like she used to.
+Today, when I finished cooking and asked if she wanted to eat since the food was ready.
+She barely paid attention and just replied superficially, “Cũng được...”.
+I told her I didn’t like that attitude: "I cooked for you and you shouldn't take it for granted.
+So you can eat later if you wanted".
+But she got annoyed and insisted she hadn’t behaved the way I said.

+Fine!
+I think I’ll just observe more.
+But if nothing changes, I’ll simply do things alone — cook for myself, eat by myself, and let her be.

+P/S: How childish I am!
+Maybe these things only happen because I’ve started to care more about people :((

+### 2025-09-22
 Recently I started watching and planning my finances.
 I divided my monthly income (from my parents) into envelopes.
 This idea was actually copied from Tú Nhi.

 I realized that digital money makes it very hard to track and control spending, because expenses happen too easily!
 Everything is so fast that we don’t have time to pause, take a look, or make a quick consideration.
 So I withdrew all the money and put it into physical envelopes.